Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/output_34.png)

-Since I am interested in the relationship between "verified_status" and "video_view_count", one way to approach this is to examine the mean values of "video_view_count" for each group of verified_status in the sample data, as I have done below:
+Since I am interested in the relationship between `verified_status` and `video_view_count`, one way to approach this is to examine the mean values of `video_view_count` for each group of `verified_status` in the sample data, as I have done below:

 ![TikTok Project](assets/input_35.png)